supertrip86/hackerrank/README.md

 ## Problem 2
 The folder for Problem 2 contains a .py file and a Stamp (PDF screenshot) for each exercise.

+## Submissions
+The PDF Stamps of all the submissions made for each HackerRank exercise.